ONLINE LIVE Somatic Movement classes on Tuesdays at 11am. Open to all. Each class is 1 hour. You need a mat or blanket to lie on. To join, email

 After 17 May "in person" weekly classes will resume - Wednesdays 11.15 at Liskerrett Centre, Liskeard.
 Please book to ensure a place.

 Somatics is brain work, not exercise.
 It is about improving your control over your sensory-motor nervous system, which is a feedback loop.
 You sense as you move.
-Only you can experience what you are sensing as you make that movement or feel that sensation.
-The somatic experience is uniquely yours.
-The more awareness you bring to this internal experience of sensing, the more control you have over the movement.
+The somatic experience is uniquely yours - only you can experience what you are sensing as you make that movement.
+The more awareness you bring to this internal experience of sensing, the more control you have over the movement and the more efficient your movement becomes.
 There is no limit to how much you can improve.